CHT2520-web-prog/intro-to-laravel/basic-CRUD-using-Laravel.md

 ## Views

-In an MVC structure we don't want our controllers to generate output, instead we should be used views.
+In an MVC structure we don't want our controllers to generate output, instead we should be using views.

 - In the _resources/views_ folder, add a new folder, call it _films_.
 - Create a new file, name it _index.blade.php_, and save it in the _films_ folder.
 We must use the _.blade.php_ suffix bit.